 Honors English covers writing, reading, listening, and speaking skills preparing students for upper level accelerated and A.P.
 English classes.
-Students recognize and understand literary terms in poetry, drama, fiction, and non-fiction, as well as interpret literature to make connections to life.
+Students recognize and understand literary terms in poetry, drama, fiction, and nonfiction, as well as interpret literature to make connections to life.
 This course requires disciplined outside reading habits.
 Demonstrating fundamental writing convention is an integral part of this course.
 Each student will complete essays, projects, oral presentations, and research including writing a formal research paper.
 Students are expected to produce work that is more in depth and more sophisticated than work in regular sophomore English.
-Note: Meets CADR requirement for Washington Public Universities and NCAA Core Course Requirements.